japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreProvider.md

   version: Long): StateStore
 ----

-Finds the <<spark-sql-streaming-StateStore.md#, StateStore>> for the specified version
+Finds the [StateStore](StateStore.md) for the specified version

-Used exclusively when `StateStore` utility is requested to <<spark-sql-streaming-StateStore.md#get-StateStore, look up the StateStore by a given provider ID>>
+Used exclusively when `StateStore` utility is requested to [look up the StateStore by a given provider ID](StateStore.md#get-StateStore)

 | init
 a| [[init]]